 General information and resources related to overdose prevention and response from the Province of BC.

-From the College of Pharmacists of British Columbia.
+Naloxone-specific resources from the College of Pharmacists of British Columbia.

 Cultural Safety Resources

 First Nations Health Authority and BC Patient Safety & Quality Council cultural safety and cultural humility webinar action series.
 No cost to attend or view previous webinars.

 COTBC Webinars on Indigenous Cultural Safety in Occupational Therapy Practice

 COTBC webinars on indigenous cultural safety in occupational therapy practice.